Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are policies to attract investment in power source projects.

-Petrovietnam Deputy General Director Phan Tu Giang gives comments on the Draft Law
+Petrovietnam Deputy General Director Phan Tu Giang commented on the Draft Law

 The policy in the Electricity Law (amended) this time is very urgent to attract investment, especially domestic and foreign investors to participate in power source projects.
 In particular, power source projects with cheap electricity prices such as hydropower and coal power currently have no room for development.
 Therefore, we must find a way to develop domestic gas power, LNG power and renewable energy (RE), especially GHG.
 And because these are not cheap power sources, investment and operation policies need to be appropriate to attract investment as well as efficiency in the operation process.

-This also answers the question of why, out of 15 LNG power projects, only Nhon Trach 3 and 4 have been invested in and are expected to be put into operation in May 2025 (Nhon Trach 3) and October 2025 (Nhon Trach 4) respectively.
-However, it must be said that, up to now, we are still negotiating the Power Purchase Agreement (PPA) and are extremely worried about not being able to mobilize enough capital (Qc) to create a mechanism for the plant to operate.
+This also answers the question of why, out of 15 LNG power projects, only Nhon Trach 3 and 4 have been invested in and are expected to be put into operation from May 2025 (Nhon Trach 3) and October 2025 (Nhon Trach 4) respectively.
+However, it must be said that, up to now, we are still negotiating the Power Purchase Agreement (PPA) and are extremely worried about not being able to mobilize enough (Qc) to create a mechanism for the plant to operate.
 But why did we decide to invest?
-To be honest, it is the direction of the Government and the State and only state-owned enterprises can do it, while private and foreign enterprises will not invest if they are not clear about the policy.
+To be honest, it is the direction of the Government and the State and only state-owned enterprises can do it.
+Private and foreign enterprises will not invest if they are not clear about the policy.

-And why LNG must have a price operation mechanism, must have long-term QC, because without a long-term operation mechanism, firstly, the LNG source is not guaranteed.
+And why LNG must have a price operation mechanism, must have long-term Qc, because without a long-term operation mechanism, firstly, the LNG source is not guaranteed.
 Secondly, there is no good price.
-We have calculated that between long-term purchase and short-term purchase, the price mechanism is very different.
+We have calculated that between long-term purchase and short-term purchase, there will be a very different price mechanism.
 According to current calculations, the long-term purchase price compared to short-term purchase can differ by up to 73% if the long-term purchase commitment is only 20%, compared to the long-term purchase commitment of 90%.
 Besides, long-term purchase also ensures the issue of stable supply when the world market is difficult, volatile, and in many cases, even the supply is stopped if there is no long-term contract.
-Therefore, investors need QC for LNG electricity to be long-term.
+Therefore, investors need Qc for LNG electricity to be long-term.

-Mr. Tran Ho Bac, Deputy General Director of Vietnam Oil and Gas Technical Services Corporation (PTSC):
+Mr. Tran Ho Bac, Deputy General Director of Vietnam Petroleum Technical Services Corporation (PTSC):

 Encourage export of imported goods